 Thus, if on one hand, we accept the point that CARM is providing a definition LFW, then, as I have argued, this definition will simply count as misrepresentation.
-But, if on the other hand we accept the idea that CARM is presenting what they think to be an entailment of LFW, then CARM’s explanation will still be misrepresentative, but only this time by them confusing a concept with an alleged entailment.
+But, if on the other hand we accept the idea that CARM is presenting what they think to be an entailment or implication of LFW, then CARM’s explanation will still be misrepresentative, but only this time by them confusing a concept with an alleged entailment or implication.

 Issue 2: CARM Gives an Ambiguous Example of Natural Knowledge

 Following the author’s explanation of LFW, he goes on to define and provide examples of the three logical moments in God’s knowledge.
 One issue here involves the author giving an ambiguous example of natural knowledge.
 Specifically, he describes God’s knowledge of “all potential events that might occur under different circumstances“ as an instance of it.
 This statement, when formally understood, is simply mistaken.
 Natural knowledge does not disclose to God, which, of the possibilities He knows, might occur.
 Instead, to quote the author, it informs God of “all things that are possible and logically necessary” – that includes what any libertarianly free creature could do under any set of freedom permitting conditions.

 Now, lest I be accused here of making a distinction without a difference it’s important to understand that although the words ‘could’ and ‘might’ are often used synonymously in an informal context, – and CARM might be doing that here – there are nevertheless formal modal differences between the two that need to be respected.
 William Lane Craig explains,